If you've got a Google Home device but want multiple user accounts for your family, Voice Match is the answer to your smart home wishes.

-Essentially it's a way of building personal profiles for each person who lives in your Assistant controlled home and avoiding flatmates, partners and children messing up your algorithms with their nonsense.
-And don't worry it's simpler than it looks.
+Essentially, it's a way of building personal profiles for each person who lives in your Assistant-controlled home, and avoiding flatmates, partners and children messing up your algorithms with their nonsense.

 How to set up Voice Match

-The early adopter who has set up the Google Home or other Assistant speaker will already have trained Google to recognise his/her voice when they set up the device.
+The early adopter who has set up the Google Home or other Assistant speakers will already have trained Google to recognise his/her voice when they set up the device.

-At this point, you should also choose which speakers will be Shared devices with Voice Match - Google shows you a list of the speakers on your network and you can 'unlink' i.e. remove any that don't need the service e.g. a bedroom speaker or that you don't want to read out personal info.
+When inviting a new Home member, you can choose the speakers that will act as Shared devices with Voice Match - Google shows you a list of the speakers on your network, and you can 'unlink' remove any that don't need the service, such as a bedroom speaker, or that you don't want to read out personal info.
 Hit the plus icon in the bottom right to add devices.

 When you are up and running with multiple people using Google Home speakers, you can get personalised answers to voice commands based on your Google account.
 These include details for flights, calendars, photos, payments, shopping lists and services.

-- "Hey Google, add veggie sausages to my shopping list" β (Multiple shopping lists)
+- "Hey Google, add sausages to my shopping list" β (Multiple shopping lists)

 - You can also set up multiple card details for payments - add cards in Payments under More Settings in the Google Home app

-- Voice Match also now works with streaming services including Spotify, Netflix, Google Play Music, Pandora and YouTube Red.
+- Voice Match also now works with streaming services, including Spotify, Netflix, Google Play Music and Pandora.